mTurner-beepboop/t2fa_project/timelog.md

 ### 28 Jan 2022

-* *1 hour* Meetign with supervisor to discuss next steps for study, was in the office doing printing too
+* *1 hour* Meeting with supervisor to discuss next steps for study, was in the office doing printing too
 * * 1 hour*  Small amount of work on introduction script to tidy up and integrate consent form

 ## Week 16